kevin-funderburg/alfred-script-debugger-script-lib-handlers/README.md

-# Jump to Script Debugger handlers
+# Search and Insert Used Script Library Handlers
  Alfred workflow that allows you to search through the handlers of the used script libraries of the front script of Script Debugger, then insert a dynamically made clipping of the chosen handler within the script.

 <div align="center">